Secretary of State for Business, Innovation, Science and Trade

-The secretary of state for business and trade (business secretary), is a secretary of state in the Government of the United Kingdom, with responsibility for the Department for Business and Trade.
+The secretary of state for business, innovation, science and trade, also referred to as the business secretary, is a secretary of state in the Government of the United Kingdom, with responsibility for the Department for Business, Innovation, Science and Trade.
 The incumbent is a member of the Cabinet of the United Kingdom.

-The incumbent business secretary is Peter Kyle who was appointed by Keir Starmer on 5 September 2025.
+The incumbent business secretary is Jonathan Reynolds who was appointed by Andy Burnham on 20 July 2026.

 The secretary of state is shadowed by the shadow secretary of state for business and trade, currently Andrew Griffith since 2024.

 Responsibilities

 Corresponding to what is generally known as a commerce minister in many other countries, the business secretary's remit includes: